 We communicate transparently & directly and questions are always welcome.

-In May 2015, the management board and the supervisory board declared that windeln.de SE has acted since its going public on May 6, 2015 and will act in the future in conformity with the recommendations of the “Government Commission German Corporate Governance Code” (hereinafter the “Code”) published in the German Federal Gazette (Bundesanzeiger) on September 30, 2014, in each case with the following exceptions:
+The management board and the supervisory board of windeln.de SE declare that windeln.de SE has, since the publication of the last annual declaration of conformity in June 2018, acted in conformity with the recommendations of the “Government Commission German Corporate Governance Code” and here after will act in conformity with it, in each case with the following exceptions:

 Pursuant to Sec.
-161 (2) German Stock Corporation Act (AktG), the declaration of conformity is permanently available to shareholders and all other interested parties under corporate governance on the Company’s website.
+161 (2) German Stock Corporation Act (AktG), the declaration of conformity is permanently available to shareholders and all other interested parties under the section Corporate Governance on the Company’s website.

 The efficient structures and processes in the windeln.de Group guarantee responsible management that is geared towards adding sustainable added value and is focused on shareholder rights.
 Openness and transparency are always the top priorities in corporate communication.
 This is a key requirement in maintaining and increasing the trust placed in windeln.de by our investors, our employees and the public.
-As the windeln.de Group is a European online company with registered offices in Munich, the German stock corporation, co-determination and capital market law, the articles of incorporation and bylaws and the corporate governance code implemented to meet the individual needs of the Company lay the foundations for establishing the management and monitoring structure in the Group.
+As windeln.de SE is a European online company with registered office in Munich, the German stock corporation, co-determination and capital market law, the articles of incorporation and bylaws and the corporate governance code implemented to meet the individual needs of the Company are the foundations for establishing the management and monitoring structure in the Group.
+These principles are also applied in the remaining group companies in addition to applicable local regulations.

-The social and ethical responsibility of the windeln.de Group is defined in the code of conduct, which applies to all employees of the Group. windeln.de has established a risk management system to identify, control and monitor risks and opportunities at an early stage.
+The social and ethical responsibility of the windeln.de Group is defined – amongst others – in the code of conduct, which applies to all employees of the Group. windeln.de has established a risk management system – applied in the parent company of the Group as well as in the remaining Group companies – to identify, control and monitor risks and opportunities at an early stage.
 The continuous improvement of the instruments used in the risk management system aims to ensure that risks and opportunities (including potential compliance risks) are identified and managed in a uniform way throughout the Group.
-All employees of windeln.de are obliged to be aware of risks and avoid any risks that could endanger the ability of the Company to continue as a going concern.
-In addition, communication lines – with the option of anonymity – are in place to report any suspected breaches of compliance.
-The management board is responsible overall for the functioning of the risk management system, while the supervisory board is responsible for monitoring its effectiveness.
+All employees of the windeln.de Group are obliged to act risk-aware and avoid any risks that could endanger the ability of the Company to continue as a going concern.
+In addition, communication lines – with the option of anonymity – are in place to report any assumed breaches of compliance.
+The management board is responsible overall for the functioning of the risk management system at windeln.de SE and the Group, while the supervisory board is responsible for monitoring its effectiveness.

 The management board and supervisory board work closely together in the interests of the Company.
 Their mutual aim is to sustainably increase its corporate value.
 The management board regularly reports to the supervisory board in a timely manner and in detail on issues of relevance for the Company concerning strategy, planning, the development of business, the risk position, risk management and compliance.
 Deviations from objectives and planning are explained to the supervisory board and its committees.
 The Group’s strategic focus and direction is also coordinated and discussed with the supervisory board.